MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/conceptual-extensions.md

 A cluster-scoped extension will be installed in the `release-namespace` specified during extension creation.
 Typically, only one instance of the cluster-scoped extension and its components, such as pods, operators, and Custom Resource Definitions (CRDs), are installed in the release namespace on the cluster.

 A namespace-scoped extension can be installed in a given namespace provided using the `–namespace` property.
-Since the extension can be deployed at a namespace scope, multiple instances of the namespace-scoped extension and its components can run on the cluster.
-Each extension instance has permissions on the namespace where it is deployed to.
+Because the extension can be deployed for a namespace, multiple instances of the namespace-scoped extension and its components can run on a cluster.
+Each instance of the extension has permissions for the namespace where it's deployed.
 All the above extensions are cluster-scoped except Event Grid on Kubernetes.

 All of the [currently available extensions](extensions-release.md) are cluster-scoped, except for [Azure API Management on Azure Arc](/azure/api-management/how-to-deploy-self-hosted-gateway-azure-arc) .

-## Next steps
+## Related content

 - Use our quickstart to [connect a Kubernetes cluster to Azure Arc](./quickstart-connect-cluster.md).
 - [Deploy cluster extensions](./extensions.md) on your Azure Arc-enabled Kubernetes cluster.